Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 - Introduce the common functional component approach to building your React components.

-At the moment you have one large class-based component with all the different things going on, including your event handlers for on change and on click.
+At the moment, you have one large class-based component with all the different things going on, including your event handlers for on change and on click.
 You have a dynamic greeting and a title in there too.

 It's not a very large component, but you can see how easily it could get out of hand as you add more and more features and functionality to it.
 It’s not very modular and it’s certainly not very reusable.